aiidateam/aiida-sssp-workflow/README.md

 #### Bands calculations:

 - k-points for the self-consistent calculation: 0.1; (can use cache one for the latter calculation)
-- k-points for the bands calculation (as in, calculations of the eta and eta10 factors): uniform mesh 0.2 w6x6x6ith no symmetry reduction, rather than high-symmetry path which is not determinant;
+- k-points for the bands calculation (as in, calculations of the eta and eta10 factors): uniform mesh 0.2 with no symmetry reduction, rather than high-symmetry path which is not determinant;
-- smearing: Marzari-Vanderbilt, 0.02 Ry in scf calculation and Fermi-Dirac in bands distance calculation;
+- smearing: Marzari-Vanderbilt, 0.01 Ry in scf calculation and Fermi-Dirac in bands distance calculation;
 - all calculations non spin-polarized.

 ## Repository contents